Chengyuan-Zhang/chengyuan-zhang.github.io/_pages/about.md

 ---

-I'm a Ph.D. student at McGill University under the supervision of Prof. [Lijun Sun](https://lijunsun.github.io/).
+I'm a Ph.D. candidate at McGill University under the supervision of Prof. [Lijun Sun](https://lijunsun.github.io/).
 Previously, I was a visiting researcher with the Robotics Institute, Carnegie Mellon University (CMU) in 2023, supervised by Prof. Changliu Liu; the Department of Mechanical Engineering, UC Berkeley from 2019 to 2020, supervised by Prof. Masayoshi Tomizuka; and the Department of Mechanical Engineering at CMU